stinkytoe/bevy_ldtk_asset/README.md

 ## Version History

+- 0.7.0:
+  - Release for Bevy 0.16.0
+  - Removed nuisance message for tiles type layers without layer definitions
+  - Further improvements to sub-asset dependency loading detection
+  - Asset loader now fails if duplicate Iids are found in an LDtk project
 - 0.6.4:
   - Release for Bevy 0.15.3
   - Fixed bug where only top level asset labels were being registered.